-A higher credit score can equal lower premiums.
 While they don’t seem related, your credit score can actually have a big impact on your insurance premiums.
 Car insurance companies look at your credit score as a risk indicator.
-Monitor your credit score to ensure your premiums are where they should be. (learn how to get your free credit score, without a credit card).
+Monitor your credit score to ensure your premiums are where they should be (learn how to get your free credit score, without a credit card).

-Consider the insurance provider.
 The insurance industry is a competitive one which means you must review and compare several providers before making your final decision.
 You can do this with relative ease online where shopping for the best rate has become much easier than it was in the past.
-When comparing price be sure to compare the coverage as well, the least expensive policy is necessarily the best if you end up paying more out of pocket.
+When comparing prices, be sure to compare the coverage.
+The least expensive policy is necessarily the best if you end up paying more out of pocket.

 How to Shop for Auto Insurance Quotes

 There are dozens of insurance companies, from the major national companies to local and regional companies.
 Your mileage may vary, so it’s always a good idea to compare quotes from multiple locations.